Our fantastic range of pets at brilliant prices

 Bairds Rat Snakes vary in from 3 to 4.5ft in length.
 Babies are grey with black markings, as they grow and mature there colouration changes to a grey orange background colour.

-Officially the longest snake in North America.
-They are known for their supreme climbing ability, in the heavily wooded areas they live within.
+The Black Rat Snake is found throughout the eastern and central United States.
+They are officially the longest snake in North America.
+They are well known for their supreme climbing ability, in the heavily wooded areas they live within.

 Bolivian Short Tailed BoaBoa constrictor amarali